wadi-1000/Password-locker/README.md

 ### Known Bugs

--  The only bug is the log in function is not working properly.
+-  The only bug is the delete function is not working properly.

 ### Behavoiur Driven Development